Peter John Olivi

 Olivi discusses various types of self-reflexivity fairly extensively in his writings.
 He adopts the traditional idea that the intellect is capable of turning reflexively toward itself, but he also attributes certain types of reflexivity to the sensory powers of the soul and argues that the will is a reflexive power.

 The most rudimentary type of self-reflexivity takes place in the sense of touch.
 Aristotle argues in De anima II.11 that the organ of the sense of touch is the heart and that the flesh of the body is nothing but the medium that transmits the sensations from an external object to the heart.
 Olivi rejects the Aristotelian theory.
 He thinks that the whole body functions as the organ of the sense of touch.
-Moreover, he argues that the primary object of the sense of touch is the body of the percipient and that external objects are perceived secondarily by perceiving the harmful and beneficial changes that they cause in the body.
+Moreover, he argues that the body is the primary object of the sense of touch, while external objects are perceived secondarily by perceiving the harmful and beneficial changes that they cause in the body.
 This position leads to the obvious problem that the sense of touch seems to be a reflexive power, as it is capable of sensing the state of its own organ.
 Olivi recognises this problem and gives two possible solutions: either the sense of touch which is in one place of the body senses the state of the adjacent part of the body, or the sense of touch really is capable of a certain type of reflexivity.
 In the latter case, Olivi argues, the sense of touch would be capable of sensing the state of its own organ but not its own act or itself as a psychological power.
 He does not make up his mind between these two explanations, but he clearly thinks that the sense of touch enables a certain kind of bodily self-perception.
 Even the simplest animals are capable of perceiving their bodies, because every animal has the sense of touch.
 (Q61, pp. 575–85; Yrjönsuuri 2008a; Toivanen 2013a.)

 The sense of touch is not the only sensory power that is capable of reflexivity.
-The so-called common sense—the highest cognitive power of the animal soul and the only internal sense there is—is another.
-Although Olivi does not provide a systematic discussion of the reflexivity of the common sense, he suggests in several places that it is capable of apprehending its own activity by turning toward itself incompletely (semiplene) (Q62, p.
+The so-called common sense—the highest cognitive power of the animal soul and the only internal sense Olivi acknowledges—is another.
+Although he does not provide a systematic discussion of the reflexivity of the common sense, he suggests in several places that it is capable of apprehending its own activity by turning toward itself incompletely (semiplene) (Q62, p.
 595).
 This ability is obviously related to the Aristotelian conception of perception of perception, but Olivi suggests something more than the traditional Aristotelian picture.
 Following Augustine, he argues that animals are aware of their own bodies and the purpose and value of their organs and body parts, since otherwise they would not be able to use their bodies effectively and preserve their lives:

 When a dog or a snake sacrifices one of its members in order to save its head or sacrifices some part in order to save the whole, then it prefers the whole over the part and the head over the other member.
 Therefore, these animals must have some common power which shows both extremes simultaneously, their mutual comparison, and the preference of one over the other—although it does not do this with the same fullness and degree of reflexive judgement as does the intellect.
 (Q62, p.
 588)